SEACrowd/seacrowd.github.io/_pages/apprenticeship.md

   - title: "Is this program full-time? / What's the time commitment?"
     content: |
       We expect mentees to commit **at least 10 hours per week** (hard minimum).
 This includes time for meetings, research, coding, writing, and collaboration with mentors and peers.
 The recommended commitment is **15–20 hours per week** for a more immersive experience.
+  - title: "What if I have other commitments (school, work, etc)?"
+    content: |
+      We understand that mentees may have other commitments.
+The program is designed to be flexible and part-time.
+We recommend discussing your availability and commitments with your mentors and team members to ensure a manageable workload.

+      However, we cannot accommodate mentees who cannot commit the minimum required time.
   - title: "Is the program remote or in-person?"
     content: |
       The SEACrowd Apprentice Program is a **remote research program**.